-The greatest challenge we have when it comes to new builds is how to provide hot water efficiently
+The greatest challenge we have when it comes to new builds in Ireland is how to provide hot water efficiently.
+Here’s what you need to know.

 New houses are requiring less and less energy for space heating, thanks to high levels of insulation and airtightness, yet our hot water needs are increasing.